Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Raised Levels

-Changing height adds instant interest when space feels flat.
-A few steps surrounded by dense tropical planting make the garden feel like a journey instead of one open area.
+Height changes add instant interest when a space feels flat and predictable.
+A few steps surrounded by dense tropical planting make the garden feel like a journey instead of just one open area you can see all at once.

 @gramaeflorpaisagismo